 Overview of Expeditions

-Project members: 40 cavers from Austria, Britain, China, France, Germany, Italy, Myanmar, Netherlands, Sweden, Switzerland & United States
+Project members: 51 cavers from Australia, Austria, China, France, Germany, Italy, Myanmar, Netherlands, Slovakia, Sweden, Switzerland, United Kingdom & United States

 Participants: J Dreybrodt (coordinator), U Etter, F Hof, D Sanz, M Foakes, A Laborde, Aung Khaing Myint, Nyi Nyi Aung, Kyaw Ye, Sandar Nyunt Mai, Tamk Aungkohtwe, Thet Painghtun, Ye Htut, Zay Yar Min